-Because of a number of cyclical factors, it is not unusual for Indonesia’s current account deficit to increase during the second quarter of each year.
+Because of a number of cyclical factors, it’s not unusual for Indonesia’s current account deficit to increase during the second quarter of each year.

-Lack of Preparedness Worsens Indonesia’s Economic Problems
+Poor Preparation Worsens Indonesia’s Economic Problems